 An elegant champagne bar on the edge of the French Quarter offering a beautiful and affordable bubbly selection.
 You’ll also find an array of sparkling wine cocktails, called "bubbles & trouble," on the drink menu, as well as chef-inspired small plates to share.
 The prosecco pop, sparkling wine served with a seasonal popsicle, is perfect for the nearly year-round New Orleans heat.
 The “brews & troubles” menu offers a sophisticated selection of whiskeys, as well as “trouble-free” options like the seasonal mocktail or a Congregation Coffee Cold Brew.

-The "quintessential jazz club of New Orleans" on Frenchmen Street is a favorite among locals and tourists alike, and for that reason it’s usually packed.
+The "quintessential jazz club of New Orleans" on Frenchmen Street is a favorite among locals and tourists alike, and for that reason, it’s usually packed.
 The Spotted Cat is a lively little joint with live local music seven nights a week.
 Enjoy a drink while listening to top-notch local talent playing jazz, blues, funk, and much more.
-The drinks are good and prices are reasonable, but be sure to bring cash because they don’t accept credit cards.

 Take a spin on the 25-seat revolving merry-go-round bar at the famous Carousel Bar & Lounge in the Hotel Monteleone.
 You don’t have to be a hotel guest to have a drink at the bar, but it can be a challenge to find a seat, as this is one of the most popular bars in the French Quarter.
 It was named one of the top 20 bars in the world by Vogue Living, thanks to the novel revolving carousel bar and craft cocktail selection.